 The priority indicator related to Cancer services is 62 days from referral to treatment, with a target of 70% by March 2025.
-July performance was 63.8% against a target of 64.3%.
-This is under plan, with a performance trend over time showing common cause variation no significant change, which reflects the fluctuating position around the mid-point we have seen over the last twelve months.
-The report describes variation by provider with a range in delivery between 49.7% and 80.6% (HUTH saw a reduction of 8.4% in month) and gives a summary of key actions that are planned.
-Please note there is a more comprehensive annual cancer improvement plan that has been written by the Cancer Alliance and is available for the Board if required.
+January performance was 62.6% against a target of 66.3%.
+This is below plan though performance trend over time continues to show common cause variation of an improving nature.
+The report describes variation by provider with a range in delivery between 46.4% and 77.2% and gives a summary of key actions that are planned.
+The ICB as a whole, and HUTH and NLAG as individual providers, are in NHSE Tier 1 category for Cancer.